Disclosure: This post contains affiliate links, meaning we may receive a small commission, at no cost to you, if you make a purchase.

 25. Never Let me Go – Kazuo Ishiguro

-The school was treating the students well and supporting them to learn different subjects, including arts literature, to become the person society wants them to be.
+The school was treating its inhabitants kindly and encouraging them to thrive in different subjects, such as art and literature, allowing them to become who society wishes for them to be.

 Related Content: Books with a yellow cover...